reviewed on

 3. Is KYC the best use case for blockchain?

-One of the most promising applications of blockchain technology is KYC systems.
+One of the most promising applications of blockchain development technology is KYC systems.
 However, cross-border payments will likely be the most widespread application.

 4. What is KYC in crypto?

-It is a regulatory requirement for businesses operating in the cryptocurrency space.
+It is a regulatory requirement for businesses operating in the cryptocurrency exchange space.
 It refers to the process of verifying the identity of customers before allowing them to use a platform or service.
 KYC is intended to prevent money laundering, terrorist financing, and other financial crimes.

 Categories: